Stephanie Cox: International career

 Cox became involved in the US National Team Youth program in 2000.
 At the U-20 level, she played at the 2004 FIFA U-19 Women's World Championship in Thailand; two years later, she captained the US team in the 2006 FIFA U-20 Women's World Championship in Russia.
 She made her first national team career start against France at the Algarve Cup in 2006.
 Her play helped the Women's National Team win a gold medal at the 2008 Beijing Olympic Games.

 Coaching career

 Cox began coaching while still an active player.
 She first joined Puget Sound Loggers as an assistant coach in 2012.
 Cox was the head coach of the girls' soccer team at Gig Harbor High School from 2015 to 2019, and she led them to an undefeated season and a state championship in 2018.

 After her retirement from professional soccer, Cox was an assistant coach for Seattle Reign FC in 2017.
 She returned as assistant coach after the club's relocation to Tacoma, Washington, in 2019, before deciding to resume her playing career midway through the season.

 In June 2022, Cox was named the interim head coach of the Puget Sound Loggers women's soccer team.
+Stephanie Cox was named Puget Sound's head coach in December 2022 after serving as the interim head coach for the 2022 season.
+Cox led the 2022 Loggers to a 16-4-1 overall record and an at-large bid for the NCAA D-III Championship.
 She also coaches club soccer for Harbor Premier.